Leidos Holdings, Inc. (NYSE:LDOS) Holdings Increased by Renaissance Investment Group LLC

 Renaissance Investment Group LLC grew its stake in shares of Leidos Holdings, Inc. (NYSE:LDOS – Free Report) by 2.5% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 65,351 shares of the aerospace company’s stock after buying an additional 1,569 shares during the quarter.
 Leidos comprises 1.8% of Renaissance Investment Group LLC’s holdings, making the stock its 28th biggest position.
 Renaissance Investment Group LLC’s holdings in Leidos were worth $7,074,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in LDOS.
-KB Financial Partners LLC bought a new stake in shares of Leidos in the 1st quarter worth approximately $25,000.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+KB Financial Partners LLC bought a new stake in shares of Leidos during the 1st quarter worth about $25,000.
 Money Concepts Capital Corp raised its holdings in shares of Leidos by 548.8% in the 4th quarter.
 Money Concepts Capital Corp now owns 266 shares of the aerospace company’s stock worth $28,000 after purchasing an additional 225 shares in the last quarter.
 Chilton Capital Management LLC bought a new stake in shares of Leidos in the 1st quarter worth approximately $27,000.
 Itau Unibanco Holding S.A. bought a new stake in shares of Leidos in the 3rd quarter worth approximately $30,000.
 Finally, Quarry LP raised its holdings in shares of Leidos by 1,340.7% in the 1st quarter.
 Quarry LP now owns 389 shares of the aerospace company’s stock worth $36,000 after purchasing an additional 362 shares in the last quarter.
 74.71% of the stock is currently owned by institutional investors.

 Wall Street Analyst Weigh In

 Several research firms have recently weighed in on LDOS.
+Truist Financial lifted their target price on shares of Leidos from $115.00 to $135.00 and gave the stock a “buy” rating in a research report on Wednesday, February 14th.
+Royal Bank of Canada lifted their target price on shares of Leidos from $105.00 to $120.00 and gave the stock a “sector perform” rating in a research report on Wednesday, February 14th.
 Argus raised shares of Leidos from a “hold” rating to a “buy” rating and set a $120.00 target price on the stock in a research report on Friday, November 17th.
-Barclays raised shares of Leidos from an “equal weight” rating to an “overweight” rating in a research report on Friday, January 5th.
-Robert W. Baird lifted their target price on shares of Leidos from $133.00 to $145.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 14th.
-Truist Financial boosted their price objective on shares of Leidos from $115.00 to $135.00 and gave the company a “buy” rating in a research report on Wednesday, February 14th.
-Finally, TheStreet raised shares of Leidos from a “c” rating to a “b” rating in a research report on Tuesday, February 13th.
+Robert W. Baird boosted their price objective on shares of Leidos from $133.00 to $145.00 and gave the company an “outperform” rating in a research report on Wednesday, February 14th.
+Finally, StockNews.com raised shares of Leidos from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, February 14th.
 Two equities research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has given a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, Leidos has an average rating of “Moderate Buy” and an average price target of $123.09.

 Leidos Stock Performance